bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 }
 ```

-When you bind a client to a user/company, this data is automatically transferred to Bucket.
+When you bind a client to a user/company, this data is matched against the targeting rules.
+To get accurate targeting, you must ensure that the user/company information provided is sufficient to match against the targeting rules you've created.
+The user/company data is automatically transferred to Bucket.
-This ensures that you'll have up-to-date information about companies and users and accurate
-targeting information available in Bucket at all time.
+This ensures that you'll have up-to-date information about companies and users and accurate targeting information available in Bucket at all time.

 ## High performance feature targeting